Kakifrucht/HalfminerSystem/README.md

 - **Modules**
   - AntiKillfarming
       - Blocks players, who repeatedly kill each other
-    - Dynamic system, to determine block timeLeft
+    - Dynamic system, to determine block time
   - AutoMessage
     - Sends messages in a given interval
     - Messages configurable